prasant7978/NITC-Hostel-Manager/privacy_policy.md

 In the case of errors, the App may collect Log data, including but not limited to IP address, phone name, OS version, configuration details, and the time and date of your use.
 This information is used for diagnostic purposes to enhance the performance and reliability of the App.

-**5. No Third-Party Services:**
+**5. Third-Party Services:**

-The DormEase App does not contain any links to third-party websites or services.
-Your experience within the App remains solely focused on its intended functionalities, and we do not engage with external services.
+The DormEase App does store user data to a remote database for app functionality and account management.

 **6. Security:**